rish106-hub/ShopScore_Capstone_Sem_2/README.md

 🛒 ShopScore

-A modern Product Reviews and Ratings System designed to help users make informed purchasing decisions by aggregating authentic reviews and scores.
-Built as part of a Web Application Programming capstone project.
+A modern Product Reviews and Ratings System made using basic knowledge of HTML , CSS , JavaScript and REACT with the help of GenAI as well.
+ShopScore is designed to help users make informed purchasing decisions by aggregating authentic reviews and scores.
+Built as part of a Web Application Programming capstone project for my college here at Newton School of Technology.
 ⸻

 🚀 Features